aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 # Results

+## *Model comparisons*
 We obtained N ≥ 4000 effective samples for each model parameter and all models’ Markov Chains (MCMC) successfully converged (Rhat = 1 for all models’ parameters) (Supplementary Figure).
 All _breeding sympatry_, _breeding timing_, and _breeding spacing_ models performed similarly well and substantially better than _intercept only_ models in predicting the probability of having a sexually dimorphic plumage patch with achromatic JND values > 1, 2, or 3 (Table 1; all models predicting achromatic plumage patches had ELPD values within 4, following the convention of Burnham and Anderson (2002)[@burnham2002]).
-Among models predicting the probability of having a  sexually-dichromatic plumage patch with chromatic JND values >1, 2, or 3, all _breeding sympatry_, _breeding timing_, and _breeding spacing_ models performed much better than _intercept only_ models, and  _breeding sympatry_ models had the best predictive performance (Table 1; _breeding sympatry_ models all have ELPD =0, only the _breeding spacing_ models predicting dichromatic plumage patches with had similar predictive performance).
+Among models predicting the probability of having a  sexually-dichromatic plumage patch with chromatic JND values >1, 2, or 3, all _breeding sympatry_, _breeding timing_, and _breeding spacing_ models performed much better than _intercept only_ models, and  _breeding sympatry_ models hadfu the best predictive performance (Table 1; _breeding sympatry_ models all have ELPD =0, only the _breeding spacing_ models predicting dichromatic plumage patches with had similar predictive performance).

+## *Achromatic plumage patch sexual dimorphism predictors*

-All model predictors' effect estimates are provided as the posterior median odds-ratio (OR) and 90% highest-density interval in Table 2.
+All model predictors' effect estimates are provided as the posterior median odds-ratio (OR) and 90% highest-density interval (HDI) in Table 2.
 Among predictors of achromatic sexually-dimorphic plumage patches, only predictors included in the _breeding timing_ model have predictors with probability of direction (_pd_) values ≥ 0.90 (Table 2).
-Specifically, longer breeding season length is associated with lower odds of a species having a sexually-dimorphic plumage patch with achromatic JND > 2 (OR = 0.10, 89.5% decrease in odds per 2-month increase in breeding season) and JND > 3 (OR = 0.25, 75% decrease in odds per 2-month increase in breeding season).
-Additionally, full migratory behavior, rather than no migratory behavior, is associated with greater odds of a species having a sexually-dimorphic plumage patch with achromatic JND > 1 (OR = 4.97 times higher than odds for no migration), JND > 2 (OR = 66.5 times higher than odds for no migration) and JND > 3 (OR = 22.3 times higher than odds for no migration).
-Finally, both full and partial migratory behavior, rather than no migration behavior, in conjunction with longer breeding season lengths are associated with greater odds of a species having a sexually-dimorphic plumage patch with achromatic JND > 1 (breeding season length x full migration, OR = 4.84 greater odds in comparison to no migration), JND > 2 (breeding season length x full migration, OR = 66.3 times greater odds in comparison to no migration; breeding season length x partial migration, OR = 20.7 greater odds in comparison to no migration) and JND > 3 (breeding season length x partial migration, OR = 8.28 greater odds in comparison to no migration).
+Specifically, longer breeding season length is associated with lower odds of a species having a sexually-dimorphic plumage patch with achromatic JND > 2 (breeding season length, OR [90% HDI] = 0.10 [0.01, 1.1], 89.5% decrease in odds per 2.3-month increase in breeding season) and JND > 3 (breeding season length, OR [90% HDI] = 0.25 [0.03, 1.5], 75% decrease in odds per 2.3-month increase in breeding season).
+Additionally, full migratory behavior, rather than no migratory behavior, is associated with greater odds of a species having a sexually-dimorphic plumage patch with achromatic JND > 1 (full migration, OR [90% HDI]  = 4.97 [0.95, 24.4]), JND > 2 (full migration, OR [90% HDI]  = 66.5 [3.2, 1802.4]) and JND > 3 (OR [90% HDI]  = 22.3 [1.6, 307.9]).
+Finally, both full and partial migratory behavior, rather than no migration behavior, in conjunction with longer breeding season lengths are associated with greater odds of a species having a sexually-dimorphic plumage patch with achromatic JND > 1 (breeding season length x full migration, OR [90% HDI]  = 4.84 [0.67, 39.6]), JND > 2 (breeding season length x full migration, OR = 66.3 [0.59, 11415.7]; breeding season length x partial migration, OR [90% HDI] = 20.7 [0.9, 589.1]) and JND > 3 (breeding season length x partial migration, OR [90% HDI]  = 8.28 [0.76, 109.1]).

+## *Chromatic plumage patch sexual dimorphism predictors*

+Among predictors of _breeding timing_ models predicting chromatic sexually-dimorphic plumage patches, longer breeding season length is associated with lower odds of a species having a plumage patch with chromatic JND > 2 (OR [90% HDI]  = 0.14 [0.01, 1.42], 86% reduction in odds per 2.3 month increase in breeding season), and both full and partial migratory behavior rather than no migration are associated with greater odds of a species having a plumage patch JND > 1 (partial migration, OR [90% HDI] = 2.2 [0.94, 4.9]), JND > 2 (full migration, OR [90% HDI] = 80.51 [2.8, 3432.9]) and JND > 3 (partial migration, OR [90% HDI] = 71.2 [0.32, 59062.9]; full migration, OR [90% HDI] = 234.7 [ 0.51, 300382.6]).
+For _breeding spacing models_, island residency rather than mainland residency is associated with lower odds of having a plumage patch > 1 chromatic JND (island, OR [90% HDI] = 0.27 [0.09, 0.89]).
+Finally, more _Turdus_ species in sympatry is associated with higher odds of a species having a chromatic plumage patch with JND > 1 (number of sympatric species, OR [90% HDI] = 1.4 [1.18, 1.67], 40% increase in odds per each additional sympatic species), JND > 2 (sympatric species, OR [90% HDI] = 1.59 [1.01, 2.52], 59% increase in odds per each additional sympatric species), and JND > 3 (sympatric species, OR [90% HDI] = 2.11 [1.03, 4.46], 111% increase in odds per each additional sympatric species).

 \begin{table}[!h]

 \caption{\label{tab:table01}Expected log pointwise predictive densities (ELPD) differences and kfold information criterion values of models (ELPD Difference ± standard error (kfold IC ± standard error)).
-Lower values indicate greater model prediction performance.}
+Values closest to zero indicate greater model prediction performance.}
 \centering
 \resizebox{\linewidth}{!}{
 \renewcommand{\arraystretch}{1.5}